a-hubbard/vivax_microhap/results/notebooks/selection.md

-Test for Selective Pressure on each Marker
+Test for Selective Pressure on each Locus
 ================
 Alfred Hubbard

-The Tajima test was used to look for an impact of natural selection on the markers selected for this panel.
+The Tajima test was used to look for an impact of natural selection on the loci selected for this panel.
 Tajima exploited the fact that two metrics of genetic diversity, the number of segregating sites and the average number of pairwise nucleotide differences, differ in their response to selection to create a test for selection based on the